LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

   * ``statement::Hyperplane< ArgId, HpExecPolicy, ArgList<...>, ExecPolicy, EnclosedStatements >`` provides a hyperplane (or wavefront) iteration pattern over multiple indices.
 A hyperplane is a set of multi-dimensional index values: i0, i1, ... such that h = i0 + i1 + ... for a given h.
 Here, 'ArgId' is the position of the loop argument we will iterate on (defines the order of hyperplanes), 'HpExecPolicy' is the execution policy used to iterate over the iteration space specified by ArgId (often sequential), 'ArgList' is a list of other indices that along with ArgId define a hyperplane, and 'ExecPolicy' is the execution policy that applies to the loops in ArgList.
 Then, for each iteration, everything in the 'EnclosedStatements' is executed.

-Various examples that illustrate the use of these statement types can be found in :ref:`complex_loops-label`.
+Examples that show how to use a variety of these statement types can be found in :ref:`tutorialcomplex-label`.